Race programme – Sunday to Saturday

 For the Bay Fleet the Champagne Race usually attracts a strong daily entry by boats drawn by the challenge that the race presents.
 Long courses, in keeping with the tradition of the event, are set to suit the conditions and the boats taking part.

-In 2022 the ANCASTA Champagne Race returned to its roots by being only for larger boats.
+In 2022 the Champagne Race returned to its roots by being only for larger boats.
 The course area encompasses the whole Bay and extend up the coast to Gull Rock and beyond.
 The finish is usually to the west side of Pendennis headland.

 Ineligible boats will race shorter courses for champagne prizes.